Infinite-Horizon Optimal Control of Jump-Diffusion Models for Pollution-Dependent Disasters: The Hamilton-Jacobi-Bellman PIDEs via the Dynamic Programming Principle

 \n

-We begin with the base model introduced in Section \ref{section:Model under the constant arrival rate: standard Poisson Process}, in which disasters are driven by a standard Poisson process of intensity $\lambda$.
-From the derivation presented in Section \ref{section:StandardPP_HJB} (see equation \eqref{eq:HJB_final}), the associated HJB equation takes the form
+We begin with the base model introduced in Section \ref{section:Model under the constant arrival rate: standard Poisson Process}, where disasters are driven by a standard Poisson process of intensity $\lambda$.
+From the derivation presented in Appendix \ref{Sec:Technical-appendix}, the associated HJB equation takes the explicit form